History Lead - Mrs Lambert

 Visits, visitors and themed days help bring History alive for our children, as you will see from the photos.
 Stories and drama are another key part of the cross-curricular teaching of History, and help children empathise with their ancestors,

-We have recently started a corridor - length timeline at Etchells so that key events are appreciated in chronological order - an important element in their understanding.
+We have a corridor - length timeline at Etchells so that key events are appreciated in chronological order - an important element in their understanding.

-Having quite a long history myself must help with this role, but I am also a History enthusiast with a particular interest in local history.
+Having quite a long history at Etchells must help with this role, but I am also a History enthusiast with a particular interest in local history.
 I make good use of my National Trust membership to visit all the wonderful places of interest we have nearby.